Vibe-coding-on-Agentic-DevOps/vibe-coding-poznan/README.md

 - Ask prompts about the video using GPT 🤖
 - Download or copy transcribed text
 - Responsive UI with React Bootstrap
+- **Q&A:** Ask questions about a single meeting or across your entire database and get instant, AI-powered answers.
+- **Global Search:** Find keywords, topics, or speakers across all your meetings.
+- **Seamless UX:** Switch between tabs, preview videos, and manage files with ease.
+- **Robust file management:** Prevent duplicates, auto-transcribe on upload, and keep your workspace organized.

 ## 🛠️ Tech Stack
 - **Frontend:** React, React Bootstrap
 - **Backend:** Python Flask
 - **Transcription:** Azure OpenAI Whisper
 - **Other:** ffmpeg (for audio extraction)
+- **Database:** SQLite (via Flask-SQLAlchemy)
+- **AI Q&A:** Azure OpenAI GPT

 ## 🏗️ Architecture
 ```